 SETTING UP AND INSTALLING THE REMARKETING PIXEL

 Okay so now all your accounts are linked, the next step is to set up the pixels we call ‘remarketing’ pixels.
 Now since many of our sites are health related, it is likely that without a deeper understanding many of your accounts could get banned automatically, especially if you are promoting a weight loss or bulking type product.
-Not to worry though, you can request a site review from myself by filling in this form: Request Website Review with MoreNiche.

 The quickest way to create a new audience for the purposes of remarketing is through Google Analytics.
 Now that all your accounts are linked and you are already logged in, you can easily follow this guide to achieve this.